-Third-party companies, such as Netflix, billed through your monthly bill may increase their pricing from time to time.
-Each third-party company is responsible for notifying you of their price change.
+Third-party companies that bill through your monthly Xfinity bill, such as Netflix, may increase their pricing from time to time.
+Each third-party company is responsible for notifying you of any price changes.
 Their adjusted pricing will be reflected on your monthly bill.

-The Regional Sports Fee is an itemized charge that you'll see on your bill.
+The Regional Sports Network Fee is an itemized charge that you'll see on your bill.
 This charge is not a government-mandated fee and will increase from time to time.
 It's based on our costs of providing the regional sports networks that we carry on our cable systems in each area.
-These costs include the fees that regional sports networks charge us to carry them on our cable systems, which are among our largest increasing costs.
-The Regional Sports Fee is not included in our promotional pricing or pricing under your minimum-term agreement and can increase during your promotion or minimum-term.
+These costs include the fees that regional sports networks charge us to carry them on our cable systems, which are among the fastest growing components of our programming costs.
+The Regional Sports Network Fee is not included as part of our promotional pricing or pricing under your minimum-term agreement and can increase during your promotion or minimum-term.
 You'll receive advance notice before an increase takes effect.

 Regulatory Cost Recovery

-This fee is assessed by Comcast to recover the cost of certain federal, state, and/or local impositions related to voice and video service.
+This fee is assessed by Comcast to recover certain federal, state, and/or local regulatory costs related to voice and video service.
 It is neither government-mandated nor a tax.